01 — Build

 Seal the jar

-The Lite version requires no drilled cable hole and no silicone sealant.
-The USB cable simply runs under the edge of the lid when closed — the jar's rubber seal provides enough compression to make it water-resistant at shallow depths (up to 0.5m).
+The Lite version requires no drilled cable hole and no cable gland.
+The USB cable simply runs under the edge of the lid when closed — the jar's rubber seal provides enough compression to make it watertight.
 Press the lid down firmly.
 The rope handles sit outside the jar and can be used to position and retrieve it.

 07